 How is the message transfer synchronized between communicating tasks?

-- Asynchronous communication: - Sending and reception of messages are performed as independent operations at run-time. - Synchronous communication: - Sender and receiver have to synchronize their network medium access at run-time.
+- Asynchronous communication: - Sending and reception of messages are performed as independent operations at run-time. - Synchronous communication: - Sending and receiving tasks synchronize their network medium access at run-time.

 Asynchronous communication